THE CLOUGHIE BOOK

 "But you didn't lose many, Mr Clough" said Sarah.
 "That's right.
-I had a good run, pet," Cloughie replied with a smile.
+We had a good run, pet, we had a good run," Cloughie replied with a smile.

-During the following four weeks, the Master Manager also appeared at the City Ground and Pride Park to sign books, as well as travelling to his home town of Middlesbrough.
+During the following four weeks, the Master Manager also appeared at Nottingham Forest's City Ground and Derby County's Pride Park to sign books, as well as travelling to his home town of Middlesbrough.
 He also signed books in Sunderland and watched the Middlesbrough-Sunderland match.
-At a signing session at East Midlands Airport, he was joined by his son, Nigel, the player manager at Burton Albion.
+At a signing session at East Midlands Airport, he was joined by his son, Nigel.
 Other sessions are listed below.

-The full list of signing sessions conducted by Cloughie was as follows:
+The full list of signing sessions conducted by Cloughie in 2002 was as follows:

 Saturday August 17th: Asda, West Bridgford, Nottingham